nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Extensions:\
 1a.
 System detects an error in the entered data.\
 1a1.
-System prompts user to re-enter data\
+System prompts user to re-enter data.\
 1a2.
-User enters new data\
+User enters new data.\
 Steps 1a1-1a2 are repeated until the data entered is correct.\
 Use case resumes from step 2.

 1b.
-System does not find the specified participant in the system\
+System does not find the specified participant in the system.\
 1b1.
-System prompts user to re-enter data\
+System prompts user to re-enter data.\
 1b2.
-User enters new data\
+User enters new data.\
 Steps 1b1-1b2 are repeated until the data entered is correct.\
 Use case resumes from step 2.